broncowdd/SnippetVamp/readme.txt

 - an option to create a snippet package when you start a brand new project
 - optimize code & css (surely a big pain in the ass final task ^^)
 - a bookmarklet to store a new snippet whith as few clicks as possible
-- one click backup option
+- one click backup option / import snippets / replace datafile
-- crypt the data file
+- crypt the data file ?

 Bugs:
 --------------------------------------------------------------
-Nothing yet
+Nothing yet (I'm searching ^^)